-Mark Hoffman, PhD, serves as the Chief Research Information officer for Children’s Mercy and the Children’s Mercy Research Institute.
+Mark Hoffman, PhD, serves as the Chief Research Information Officer (CRIO) for Children’s Mercy and the Children’s Mercy Research Institute.
 Dr. Hoffman’s role is to accelerate and improve all types of research at the Children’s Mercy Research Institute through resources such as data, applications and technology.

-Dr. Hoffman earned his doctorate in Bacteriology from the University of Wisconsin-Madison.
+Dr. Hoffman earned his BA in Molecular Biology from William Jewell College and his doctorate in Bacteriology from the University of Wisconsin-Madison, with a minor in Biotechnology.
 He joined Cerner in 1997 as a software engineer where he advanced to the role of Vice President for Genomics and Research.

 His formal training in research and experience in software development have prepared him to effectively connect the needs of researchers to the capabilities of technology-solutions.
-During his 16 years at Cerner and three years at UMKC, he consistently worked to identify or build the best capabilities possible to meet rapidly changing requirements in genomics, public health and “big data.”
-In his role as Vice President of Research at Cerner, he had the opportunity to meet with a wide variety of clinical research organizations around the world, learning about their successes and challenges.
+In his role as Vice President of Research at Cerner, he had the opportunity to meet with a wide variety of clinical research organizations around the world, learning about their successes and challenges in using technology.

 In 2013, Dr. Hoffman joined the faculty at the University of Missouri Kansas City (UMKC) in the Departments of Biomedical and Health Informatics and Pediatrics and founded the Center for Health Insights at UMKC.
 He serves as a professor at UMKC and also has a research professor appointment in the Department of Pediatrics at the University of Kansas Medical Center, where he is an Associate Member of the Kansas University Cancer Center.